Activities and Experiences in Queenstown

 5. Play Golf at Queenstown’s Array of Courses

 If you enjoy the finer things in life, like teeing-off in an alpine paradise, then be sure to hit the golf courses of Queenstown.
-Hit prestigious courses, like Jack’s Point with breathtaking views of Lake Wakatipu and The Remarkables, The Hills with an intriguing sculpture park, and Millbrook with the country’s only 27-hole course!
+Hit prestigious courses, like Jack’s Point (more info on Viator and Tripadvisor) with breathtaking views of Lake Wakatipu and The Remarkables, The Hills with an intriguing sculpture park, and Millbrook with the country’s only 27-hole course!
 Find out more about each course and more in the Top 5 Golf Courses in Queenstown.

 6. Do Heli-skiing or Ski at a Private Resort

 In winter, Queenstown attracts snow bunnies from all over the world, but there’s more to the Queenstown ski season than just the four nearby ski fields.
 Escape the crowds with an awesome backcountry skiing experience with Alpine Heli-Ski for fresh untracked powder and a gourmet lunch on the mountains.
+More information is available on Viator and Tripadvisor.
 Alternatively, Soho Basin is Queenstown’s private ski area where you get free rein of 264 hectares and 500+ vertical metres virtually to yourself.
 Chairlifts are swapped for snowcat rides, while skiers also get to dine on a three-course lunch with local wines at the Alpine Hut.
 See more activities like this in 10 Luxury Activities in Queenstown.

 7. Learn About Native Birds at the Kiwi Birdlife Park

 A great option for kids (and adults) is checking out the unique birdlife of New Zealand at the Kiwi Birdlife Park.
 Located at the bottom of the Skyline Gondola, the Kiwi Birdlife Park allows visitors to observe more than 20 different bird species, including kiwi birds in a nocturnal enclosure.
 You may also get the opportunity to see critters like the green gecko and New Zealand’s “living dinosaur”, the tuatara.
 Catch one of the daily wildlife shows and keeper presentations to learn more about the conservation of New Zealand’s wildlife.
-See more experiences like this in 10 Things to Do in Queenstown with Kids.
+More information about the Kiwi Birdlife Park can be found on Viator and Tripadvisor.
+Plus, see more experiences like this in 10 Things to Do in Queenstown with Kids.

 8. Stay Out of the Rain at Thrill Zone

 So the weather isn’t always great in Queenstown, but don’t worry!
 You can escape it all by delving into another reality, shooting at each other and enjoy a captivating 12D movie experience at Thrill Zone.
 This indoor theme park offers a huge range of attractions, including a 12D cinema, drift-karting tracks, laser tag and Heroblast sessions, Virtual Reality experiences and more!
-See more indoor activities in 12 Things to Do in Queenstown on a Rainy Day.
+Find out more about Thrill Zone on Viator and Tripadvisor.
+Plus, see more indoor activities in 12 Things to Do in Queenstown on a Rainy Day.

 9. Pan for Gold in Arrowtown